cecelot/site/src/pages/p/first-steps-with-racket.md

   (string-append flavor " pie"))
 ```

-Very interesting! `string-append` seems quite useful for my [hello-person](#hello-world) example from earlier.
+Very interesting! `string-append` seems quite useful.

-Let's see if I can make it more concise:
+Let's see if I can make `hello-person` more concise:

 _main.rkt:_